themeda-devs/themeda-preproc/README.md

 The lookup table for this re-labelling is found in the `resources/relabel` directory of this package.
 Additionally, the pixels classified as 'water' can be re-labelled as 'ocean' of the pixel lies outside of a ROI (called 'australia') that has coastal boundaries.
 * Land use: Similar to the land cover data, the land use classifications are re-labelled to a custom classification system.
-* Rain, Tmax: Just a direct transformation to chiplets.
+* Rain, Tmax: Just a direct transformation to chiplets, with a conversion to 16-bit floating-point values.
-* Elevation: Just a direct transformation to chiplets.
+* Elevation: Just a direct transformation to chiplets, with a conversion to 16-bit floating-point values.
 * Fire scar early, fire scar late: Just a direct transformation to chiplets.